 The TU Dresden is among the top universities in Germany and Europe: strong in research, offering first-rate programmes with an overwhelming diversity, with close ties to culture, industry and society.
 As a modern full-status university with 14 departments it offers a wide academic range making it one of a very few in Germany.
 TU Dresden is the largest university in Saxony.

-TU Dresden was the only East German university to be already successful in the first round of the Initiative for Excellence by the Federal Government for promoting top-class university research in 2006 with an excellence cluster and a graduate school (Dresden International Graduate School for Biomedicine and Bioengineering and the excellence cluster "From cells to Tissues to Therapies").
+TU Dresden was the only East German university to be already successful in the first round of the Initiative for Excellence by the Federal Government for promoting top-class university research in 2006 with an excellence cluster and a graduate school (Dresden International Graduate School for Biomedicine and Bioengineering (DIGS-BB) and the excellence cluster Center for Regenerative Therapies Dresden (CRTD)).
 This underlines TU Dresden’s leading role in top-level research and in promoting junior researchers.

 One of the most prominent characteristics of TU Dresden is its dynamic development – a process that has been going on for years and that will continue in the future as well.
 This consistent development is reflected in the institutional strategy.
 As a "synergetical university" TU Dresden closely cooperates with external research institutions, cultural, industrial and social organisations.
 In 2009 TU Dresden started an association of 14 cultural and research institutions called DRESDEN-concept (Dresden Research and Education Synergies for the Development of Excellence and Novelty), which is unique in Germany.